 The best way to keep cockroaches away is to clean up food preparation and dining areas.
 Also, sweep away crumbs and vacuum more often than usual.

 Thoroughly wipe floors, sinks, and surfaces.
-This will help deter roaches greatly.
-Additionally, keep all foods covered or sealed and clear out the trash can regularly.
+This approach will significantly help deter roaches.
+Keep all food covered or sealed, and regularly clear out the trash can.

 6. Boric Acid

-This is one of the best home remedies to get rid of a heavy roach infestation.
-But, be sure to keep it away from pets and children.
+This product is one of the best home remedies for a heavy roach infestation.
+However, it should be kept away from pets and children.

 You can also sprinkle it on roach eggs.
 Though it will not affect the eggs, it will kill the baby cockroaches (nymphs) that hatch.